38.2 USE BY ELIGIBLE GROUPS.

 e.
 Denied Applications.
 The vice president states in writing the reason for the denial of any application.
 A decision denying an application may be appealed to the Senior Vice President for Finance and Operations.
 The vice president may not deny an application for any reason that would deny constitutionally protected rights of freedom of speech and assembly.

-When registration of an event or activity by a Office of Student Life (OSL) representative is required by the Code of Student Life (see "Regulation of Student Organizations" in the Policies and Regulations Affecting Students), written approval is obtained prior to submitting application for use to the Office of the Vice President for Student Life.
-Such applications will not be considered unless accompanied by the appropriate approval form signed by an OSL representative.
-Approval by the OSL representative does not result in automatic approval of the use of space or facilities.
+When registration of an event or activity by a representative of Office of the Vice President for Student Life is required by the Code of Student Life (see "Regulation of Student Organizations" in the Policies and Regulations Affecting Students), written approval is obtained prior to submitting application for use to the Office of the Vice President for Student Life.
+Such applications will not be considered unless accompanied by the appropriate approval form signed by a representative of the Office of the Vice President for Student Life.
+Approval by the Office of the Vice President for Student Life does not result in automatic approval of the use of space or facilities.

 Camping is prohibited except as expressly approved by the vice president.